 \subsection{Probabilistic Registration}

-While traditional registration provides a single MAP (Maximum-A-Posteriori) estimate, e.g.~\cite{ashburner2007fast}, full probabilistic frameworks aim to characterise the posterior distribution $p(\warpp | \Ifix, \Imov)$.
+While traditional registration provides a single MAP (Maximum-A-Posteriori) estimate, e.g.~\citep{ashburner2007fast}, fully probabilistic frameworks aim to characterise the posterior distribution $p(\warpp | \Ifix, \Imov)$.
 This is particularly critical for medical applications, where confidence intervals can guide clinical decision making.
-However, Uncertainty Quantification (UQ) has been challenging for registration, in general, and for many approaches the characterised uncertainty has been found to correlate poorly with the needs of downstream applications~\cite{luo2019applicability}; we seek to rectify this situation with well calibrated uncertainty and coherent posterior samples.
+However, Uncertainty Quantification (UQ) has been challenging for registration, in general, and for many approaches the characterised uncertainty has been found to correlate poorly with the needs of downstream applications~\citep{luo2019applicability}; we seek to rectify this situation with well calibrated uncertainty and coherent posterior samples.

-\subsubsection{Sampling and Approximate Inference}
+\subsubsection{Sampling and Approximate Inference:}

-attempt to capture this distribution using either: sampling based methods \cite{risholm2011multimodal,zhang2013bayesian}, which tend to be slow for dense 3D registration; or variational~\cite{le2016quantifying,simpson2015probabilistic}, or Laplace approximation~\cite{wang2018efficient}, approaches that are both computationally intensive and only provide a unimodal approximation of the posterior.
+Previous works attempt to capture the posterior distribution using either: sampling based methods \citep{risholm2011multimodal,zhang2013bayesian}, which tend to be slow for dense 3D registration; or variational~\citep{le2016quantifying,simpson2015probabilistic}, or Laplace approximation~\citep{wang2018efficient}, approaches that are both computationally intensive and only provide a unimodal approximation of the posterior.

-More recently, Grzech et al.~\cite{grzech2021uncertainty} bridged the gap between deep learning and classical inference by employing Stochastic Gradient MCMC.
+More recently, Grzech et al.~\citep{grzech2021uncertainty} bridged the gap between deep learning and classical inference by employing Stochastic Gradient MCMC.
 While this allows for more robust posterior coverage than standard variational methods, the requirement to draw multiple samples at inference time maintains a significant computational overhead compared to single-pass amortized models.

-\subsubsection{Amortised Variational Inference}
+\subsubsection{Amortised Variational Inference:}

-was introduced to resolve the computational expense of estimating an approximate posterior distribution~\cite{dalca2019unsupervised}.
+Amortised methods were introduced to resolve the computational expense of estimating an approximate posterior distribution~\citep{dalca2019unsupervised}.
 In this framework, a neural network is trained to predict directly the parameters of an approximate posterior $q_{\theta}(\warpp | \Ifix, \Imov)$; typically a multivariate Gaussian.
-This is achieved by maximizing the Evidence Lower Bound (ELBO):
+This is achieved by maximizing the Evidence Lower Bound (ELBO)

-\subsubsection{Uncertainty Calibration}
+\subsubsection{Uncertainty Calibration:}